Khloe Kardashian was forced to admit Thompson’s real daughter to Disneyland Pictures

 “Too tired to think of a caption”: the reality star looked stunning in a beige miniskirt and a head full of cascading waves

-ORIGINAL: Known fans also noted that True’s photos released in July were ones that have been edited into a Disneyland photo.
+ORIGINAL: Note fans also note that True’s photos released in July were ones that have been edited into a Disneyland photo.

 Immediately after sharing the Disneyland photos, Travis posted his first photo on Instagram after the tragedy.